 Bento (German magazine)Bento interviewed me regarding how I cope with my conditions and how I feel about being disabled as a young woman.

-Conferences I spoke at
+Conferences and events I spoke at

 I am also speaking at conferences.